How To Lose Weight Fast Without Cardio

 Cardio – from ‘cardiovascular’ is training that increases the heart rate and that is reliant on oxygen intake.
 It can take many shapes and forms, including continual training and high intensity interval training (HIIT).

-Cardio is not fun – for most normal people that is.
+Cardio such as running is not fun for most people.
 It leaves us wheezing and drenched in sweat.
 It’s repetitive and mind numbing and quite frankly it is not the best type of training for sustained fat burning and weight loss.

 Strength training, also sometimes called resistance training, is a broad type of training that incorporates weights as well as bodyweight exercises – focusing on muscular contraction under load.
 These exercises are designed to increase muscle mass and can be used as a standalone approach to fat burning and weight loss.